-Rulings on objections and the recommendations are sent to the student, who is advised of the right to appeal within six weeks to the Appeals Tribunal for Higher Education in The Hague (see 10.8).
+Rulings on objections and the recommendations are sent to the student, who is advised of the right to appeal within six weeks to the Council of State (see 10.8).
 There is no charge for submitting a complaint.
 In some cases, it is possible to obtain a reimbursement for professional legal assistance, provided that the objection is upheld and the student applies for a refund.
 The amounts concerned are fixed, and they do not cover all the charges that are incurred.